-I have no doubt you’re going to read a Harvard Case Study at some stage on what’s happening in this organisation.
+There’s some very interesting things happening in this organisation.
 Real time measurement, live metrics, objective based management, and monthly performance reviews (that are made transparent to the entire company).

 Some of the topics that Simon and I cover in this interview: